-However, in a lot of cases (particularly at the earlier stages of a band’s career) the recording engineer responsible for the mixing will also end up doing the mastering.
-This is typically down to budget – sometimes needs must and as an artist you have to make the decision as to what is most important for you and your music with the resources you have.
+However, in a lot of cases (particularly at the earlier stages of a band’s career), the recording engineer responsible for the mixing will also end up doing the mastering.
+This is typically down to budget – sometimes needs must and as an artist, you have to make the decision as to what is most important for you and your music with the resources you have.
 The reason behind raising this point is to clarify that in most cases mastering engineers are a separate entity and mastering is its own discipline – so the answer to the question of ‘how to become a mixing and mastering engineer’ is also as per the below:

 How To Become A Mastering Engineer

 Like a lot of roles in the music industry, there are a number of routes into the world of mastering.
-You can go down the academic route and get a qualification in sound production or engineering or via the apprenticeship route working your way up the chain at a recording or production studio or you can even strike out on your own and take the DIY self-employed route.
+You can go down the academic route and get a qualification in sound production or engineering or via the apprenticeship route work your way up the chain at a recording or production studio or you can even strike out on your own and take the DIY self-employed route.

 What Qualifications Do You Need To Be A Mastering Engineer?